smessie/eye-js/README.md

 # eye-js
 EYE reasoning in JavaScript with WebAssembly solving your n3 reasoning with client side Prolog execution

+## Deprecated

+This package is deprecated in favor of [eyereasoner/eye-js](https://github.com/eyereasoner/eye-js).
+All functionality is now implemented there.

 ## Usage

 Install the package via NPM